sakamotoyan/TiSPH_multiphase/README.md

 ## Demos
 ### Running the demos

+1. Create a dedicated folder named `output` within the program's directory.
+This folder will be used to store the results produced by the program..

-Execute the following in your terminal to run a demo:
+2. Execute the following in your terminal to run a demo:
 ```bash
 python scene_xxx.py
 ```